stanislav-web/ZF2-PHP-WebSocket-Server-Factory/README.md

 2. Perform module configuration file module.config.php

-3. Go to your shell command-line interface and type (running server as background): `php -q index.php websocket open`
+3. Go to your shell command-line interface and type (running server as background): `php -q index.php websocket open <app>` (app like as your client application)

-4. Setup your Client-side script's to communicating with the server .. ws://host:port/websocket/open (main "Chat Application" controller) communicating as similarity
+4. Setup your Client-side script's to communicating with the server .. ws://host:port/websocket/open/<app>

 #### How can i do the Application ?
 ------------